 - The Ponce Inlet Jetty: Located within Lighthouse Point Park, this 1,000′ jetty is an incredibly popular spot among anglers.
 You’ll hook into Black Drum, Flounder, and Bluefish, here.
 If you’re fishing surfside be sure to bring plenty of tackle – many fishing lines have fallen victim to the rocky landscape!

-- Ponce de Leon Inlet: This is where all the inshore action happens.
+- Ponce de Leon Inlet: This is where a lot of the inshore action happens.
 Hop on a charter and start for your search for Bull Redfish, Sheepshead, Mangrove Snapper, Sharks, and more.
 There are also plenty of public docks suitable for shore fishing.

 - Inlet Harbor: The epicenter of fishing in Ponce Inlet.
 Facing the Halifax River, it’s home to several marinas and restaurants.
 If you’re heading on an offshore trip, this is likely where you’ll launch from.
 The Inlet Harbor Marina also hosts the annual King of the Inlet Offshore Fishing Tournament.